dcbradley/dbview/README.md

 columns in this view.
 The default combines all the `requires` attributes of this view and the columns listed in `columns`.

 This attribute is rarely overridden.
-Instead, the `requries` attribute of this view or of the visible columns is set.
+Instead, the `requires` attribute of this view or of the visible columns is set.

 ### view attribute: `select`